eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-# Funding

-The Hackathon requires funding, and that funding increases with the number of participants.
-Participating has always been free; therefore, funding from other sources than participant fees is required.

-## Sponsorship

-The initial funding model was to have Hackathon sponsors that sign up to sponsor and fund the Hackathon for one year.
-As part of starting the Hackathon, Cisco volunteered to sponsor and fund the Hackathon for its first year (i.e., three Hackathons, one at each IETF meeting during a calendar year).
-This sponsorship was to rotate.
-Huawei volunteered to sponsor the second year of the Hackathon.
-After the second year, a sponsor for the 3rd year was not found.
-However, the Hackathon had become a proven success.
-Consequently, the IETF decided to fund the Hackathon as part of the IETF meeting, with Hackathon sponsorship being on a best effort basis.

-## Expenses

-The primary costs associated with the Hackathon are for the meeting space and for food and beverage.
-It is often challenging to separate out the cost of the Hackathon.

-### Space

-The space for the Hackathon is sometimes included as part of the overall contract.
-Other times, additional costs are incurred to secure a large enough space earlier than would otherwise have been required.
-Typically, the space is needed from Friday afternoon for setup until Sunday afternoon.
-The space is typically repurposed for the IETF Lounge.
-If the size of the Hackathon continue to increase, it might be necessary to use the same space as is used for the IETF plenary.

-### Food and Beverage

-Some portion of the food and beverage cost is often included as part of a minimum spend the IETF is obligated to make.
-When a Hackathon sponsor is identified, the money is typically used to offset food and beverage costs, or to enhance the food and beverage that is made available versus what would have been made available if no sponsor existed.

-The minimum food and beverage for the Hackathon has been,

-* coffee, tea, and water Saturday and Sunday morning
-* lunch Saturday and Sunday

-Additional items, in order of importance, included when funding is available include,

-* beer Saturday evening
-* dinner Saturday evening
-* continental breakfast Saturday and Sunday
-* afternoon snacks Saturday and Sunday

-### T-shirts

-Hackathon t-shirts are an important part of the Hackathon.
-They have been provided for all in-person Hackathons and greatly appreciated by most participants.
-The also serve as great advertising for the IETF, the Hackathon, and sponsors.
-Cisco or other event sponsors have typically covered the cost of t-shirts.
-The current model is that the secretariat covers the costs using whatever funding is available.

-TBD: include size and cost info?

-### Stickers

-Laptop stickers are popular with software developers.
-Stickers have been produced made available at the Hackathon for those that want them.
-The cost of producing these and making them available has been covered by the IETF LLC, Director of Communications and Operations.

-### Online only

-When the IETF meeting has been online only, all costs in this section are eliminated.
-Some potential costs associated with running the Hackathon online an entire week before the rest of the IETF meeting include the following:

-* Meetecho: costs associated with Hackathon kickoff and closing sessions on Monday and Friday.
-* Gather: costs associated with premium service, required to enable more than 50 concurrent users.
-This has not been necessary, but will almost certainly be if Gather becomes a valuable way for Hackathon participants to meet within and across teams.
-* Webex: IETF Webex accounts are made available to champions for the duration of the Hackathon and some period beyond that encompasses at least the rest of the IETF meeting.
-These accounts are at present available at no additional cost to the IETF.
-* Network: the IETF network, and remote access to it, need to be available an additional week.

-Online only Hackathons, and increased remote participating in general, result in increased cloud infrastructure requirements that make Hackathon sponsorship more attractive to cloud infrastructure providers.

 # Timing

 The first IETF Hackathon was held the weekend before the start of the IETF 92 meeting.
 The rationale was to avoid conflicts yet make it relatively convenient for those attending the IETF meeting to participate in the Hackathon as well.
 Holding the Hackathon on the weekend was also viewed as making it more accessible to non IETF meeting attendees, including students and working professionals who would have other commitments during the week.
 The weekend before was viewed as better than the weekend after so that things learned during the Hackathon could be shared and discussed with the rest of the IETF community during working group sessions and the like.
 This worked well at IETF 92, was repeated at IETF 93, and quickly became an established norm with the IETF meeting being officially extended to include the Hackathon at the start.
 An additional benefit of this timing noted and appreciated by participants is that it serves as a more informal and social way to physically and mentally acclimate to changes in time zones, surroundings, and subject matter.